Jannik-Hm/OC-Smart-Home/Smart Home Automation/README.md

 You can edit the buttons to display the texts in your language. <br>
 There is a Tutorial on how to do this [here](). <br>
 If you want, you can send me a pull request with your edited file to make it public to other people. <br>
-PS: I don't want any texts translated by Google. <br>

 ### How to install
 If you want to install this program in your Minecraft world, make sure that you got OpenOS, an Internet Card, a Network Card and a Tier 3 Gpu installed. <br>